Computing the multilinear factors of lacunary polynomials without heights: Factoring lacunary polynomials

 We aim to show that these three distinct steps can be performed in only one step.
 That is, one can first compute a decomposition with respect to the variable $X$ which is compatible with all the multilinear factors with at least three monomials, and then refine this decomposition with respect to the variable $Y$.

-The following proposition does not necessarily improve the running time of the algorithm, and makes it more sequential.
-Yet the implementation becomes easier.
+The following proposition does not necessarily improve the running time of the algorithm and makes it more sequential but it simplifies its implementation.
 And most importantly, it will be crucial for the generalization to multivariate polynomials.

 In the previous algorithms, some order on the monomials has been implicitly used.
 To compute a decomposition of a polynomial with respect to $X$, the monomials have to be ordered with an order compatible with the natural order on the exponents of the variable $X$.
 In particular, we assume in the next proposition that the indices are ordered such that $j<\ell$ implies $\alpha_j\le\alpha_\ell$ for all $j$ and $\ell$.